-Furniture (including mattresses) may not be removed from student rooms of original assignment in the On Campus Housing facilities without proper authorization from the Residence Hall Manager.
+Furniture (including mattresses) may not be removed from the originally assigned resident room without written authorization from UCLA Housing.
 Furniture may not be assembled atop bricks, bookcases, or other structures not originally designed to support it.

-Lofted or bunked beds may only be assembled by certified On Campus Housing Staff and manufacturer trained installers/movers assigned by the University.
-No other person or entity may install or construct lofts or bunk beds in a room.
-Bed adjustment requests will be assessed a Housing fee per request and processed while supplies last.
+Bunked beds may only be assembled by certified Housing Staff and manufacturer trained installers/movers assigned by the University.
+No other person or entity may install, adjust, or construct a University bed.
+Bed adjustment requests, must be made in the first two (2) weeks of the fall quarter, and will be assessed a Housing fee per request and processed while supplies last.
 This fee covers both the cost of the requested alteration and the returning of the bed to the original configuration upon move-out.
-Contact the Front Desk for a bed bunking request form.
-To ensure proper stabilization and anchoring for earthquake safety, lofts in rooms must not be altered.
+Contact the Front Desk to request a bed adjustment.
+To ensure proper stabilization and anchoring for earthquake safety, elevated beds must not be altered.
 Elevated beds (i.e. bunks and lofts) may not be located directly in front of a window.